nikitavoloboev/data/life/lessons-learned.md

 - Giving users many options is more often a bad idea
 	- instead give very few options but make each one of them count and stand out

+## Keyboard Maestro
+- Minimise inputs to the macros.
+Sometimes it's possible that the input you need to a macro, you can get from another place.

 ## Other
 - When proposing feature requests, _"for me"_ is never a good argument for a feature request
 	- if you want someone to add a feature to their software, show how it would be useful to lots of users